 Besides its excellent transport connections to the rest of the city, Smichov is a good choice for travellers looking to stay in a hip neighbourhood with plenty of shopping and trendy accommodation options offering better value than Old Town or Mala Strana.

 Attractions in and around Smíchov: Petrin Hill, Saint Wenceslas Church, Portheimka, Church of St. Michael, Sacre Coeur Park, Staropramen Brewery, Nový Smíchov

 Recommended hotels in Smíchov

 - Bohem Prague Hotel: A value-laden & stylish 3-star.
-Guest rooms and common area are soaked with a modern flair that’s unique among Prague hotels.
-Close proximity to the tram sets the city’s best attractions at your fingertips.
+Guest rooms and common area are soaked with a unique modern flair.
+Close proximity to the tram sets the city’s most popular attractions at your fingertips.

 - Wellness & SPA boutique Hotel pod lipkami Prague: As the name implies, this 4-star aims to deliver a blissfully relaxing experience for its guests.
 Rooms feature opulent classic European furnishings fit for kings & queens.
 Spending your evenings soaking in the hot tub or sweating away your stresses in the sauna truly separates this hotel from others in the price range.

 - Hotel General: A small 5-star occupying an elegant 19th-century building.
 Rooms are adorned with traditional Central European designs, leaning more towards the regal than the rustic.
 The nearby tram stop (2-minute walk) quickly serves up Prague’s tourist hot spots like Old Town and Wenceslas Square.

 ✔ Best district for nightlife & an edgy local vibe